Name: Laura Siddall

 British but global traveller (nomad).
-Chases Summer between the Southern Hemisphere in Christchurch, New Zealand, and Girona, Spain in the Northern Hemisphere…wherever the racing and training leads.
+Started by chasing Summer between the Southern Hemisphere in Christchurch, New Zealand, and Girona, Spain in the Northern Hemisphere…wherever the racing and training leads.
 Now more located in Boulder, USA with the JDCrew.
 Previously 7 years in Sydney, Australia, and 2years in San Francisco, USA.
 Engineer, British Army Officer, Consultant, Triathlete.
 Youngest daughter, sister, best Aunty.

 Born in Nottinghamshire, spent my school years in Yorkshire (Brownlee country I think it’s now been named).
 I’m the youngest daughter to my Dad, Bob (a Mining Engineer) and my Mum, Gill (a Maths Teacher).
 I have three older sisters, Anna, Naomi and Charlotte and have three awesome nieces and nephew, Maisie, Jack, Molly and Florence.